yonkahlon/Zenject/README.md

 }
 ```

 This way you don't need to have an instance of BarInstaller in your scene in order to use it.
-After the CompositionRoot calls InstallBindings it will then instantiate and call any extra installers that have bound to IInstaller.
+Any calls to Container.Install will immediately instantiate the given installer type and then call InstallBindings on it.
+This will repeat for any installers that this installer installs.
+Note also that it will only install the same installer once so you can make repeated calls to Container.Install<YourInstallerType>.

 One of the main reasons we use installers as opposed to just having all our bindings declared all at once for each scene, is to make them re-usable.
 So how then do we use the same installer in multiple scenes?